 - Diligence: Relationship is like any human endeavour, it has to be worked into success.
 Personal action and efforts are required in order for it to succeed.
 The success of a relationship does not lie on the name given to it or the calibre of people involved in it but the amount of efforts put to it by the people involved in the relationship.

 - Faithfulness: This is very important in a relationship.
 It depends on the relationship type you find yourself; some relationship requires absolute faithfulness like spousal relationship, intimate relationship, some organisations in workplace relationship etc.

 Lack of faithfulness breeds mistrusts, qualms, trouble, disagreement and most times, breakup.
 It is advisable, if you are the type that is too liberal and find faithfulness rather awkward to think through before venturing into a relationship, to save yourself from being called dishonest, unfaithful, a cheat, a player etc. that might affect your other relationships in the future.

-BALARABA J. JOHN is a member of the Editorial Board and advisor to youngNigerian.com.
-She is a writer, motivational speaker, and founder of Cintabali Consults International.
-She serves as a board member of Josh & Jonbally and heads the Human Resources Unit of Sarason Resources Group.
+BALARABA J. JOHN is a member of the Editorial Board and an advisor to youngNigerian.com.
+She is a writer, motivational speaker, founder of Cintabali Consults International and owner of BalarabaJohn.com, a blog which treats the dispirited and inspire people to achieve greatness in life.
+She is also a board member of Josh & Jonbally and serves as a consultant to Sarason Resources Limited and other organisations in Nigeria.
 Currently, she is doing her post graduate studies at Anglia Ruskin University, Cambridge, UK.
-You can reach her at email@example.com.
+You can reach her at firstname.lastname@example.org.
 Follow her on twitter.
 Read more of her articles here

 CLICK HERE to join our BBM Channel for faster updates.